codefori/vscode-ibmi/docs/README.md

 #### Temporary library

 Temporary library.
-Is used OUTPUT files.
+Is used to OUTPUT files.
 Cannot be QTEMP.

 #### Build library